 Chipango is the name by which Marco Polo called the mysterious country now known as Japan.

-In September 2008, my husband Domenico and I (Susanne) have moved to Japan, a country we both have never visited before, to take up three-year postdoc positions at the newly founded Institute of the Physics and Mathematics of the Universe, which is located on the Kashiwa Campus (柏の葉) of the University of Tokyo.
+In September 2008, my husband Domenico and I (Susanne) have moved to Japan, a country neither of us had visited before, to take up three-year postdoc positions at the newly founded Institute of the Physics and Mathematics of the Universe, which is located on the Kashiwa Campus (柏の葉) of the University of Tokyo.
 These three years in Japan have been an exciting adventure for us.

 The image header of this blog shows the view from the top floor of our first temporary residence in Kashiwa-no-Ha, close to our workplace, on a clear late autumn morning, with Mt.
 Fuji on the right and Tokyo on the left-hand side.